 So-called drought-resistant plants are, by definition, tolerant of low-water conditions.
-But while the definition is straightforward enough, we find that it's not so easy to implement a plan that will get our landscapes through periods without rainfall (in the absence of artificial irrigation).
-That's because, in practice, there are numerous factors that have a say regarding whether or not a plant will receive adequate water.
+But while the definition is straightforward enough, it's not so simple to implement a plan that will get your landscape through periods without rainfall (in the absence of artificial irrigation).
+That's because, in practice, there are numerous factors that determine how much water—and sun—a plant receives.

 01 of 05